-The project site is in southcentral Merced, approximately 1.5 miles from downtown, 0.75-miles from State Route 59, and 1 mile south of State Route (SR) 99.
-The project site is bounded by local roads, with the nearest north-south road being Q Street, and the nearest east-west road being 8th Street.
-8th Street connects with R Street, which is considered a Major Arterial Road and designed to carry large volumes of traffic traversing through a large portion of the community.
-R Street also provides access to both Highway 59 and Highway 99 that connect Merced with other regional communities throughout the State.
+The project site is located in southeast Merced, approximately two and a half miles southeast of Downtown and half a mile north of Highway 99.
+The project site consists of a mostly undeveloped lot (with 1 home) totaling approximately 10 acres.
+The project site is bounded by local roads, with the nearest north-south road being S. Coffee Street, and the nearest east-west road being Gerard Avenue.
+S. Coffee Street connects with Gerard Avenue and E. Childs Avenue, which are considered a Major Arterial Road and designed to carry large volumes of traffic traversing through a large portion of the community.
+These arterial roads connect with Highway 99 that connects Merced with other regional communities throughout the State.